PhilipMacCormack/SnakeMake_Clouard_et_al_2022_w_noise/README.md

 ##### dataframe.py
 This script converts data into dataframes to allow downstream analysis.

+## File structure
+the following folders are required to be present in Output:
+-beagle
+-evaluate_beagle
+-evaluate_beagle
+-evaluate_prophaser
+-for_evaluate_prophaser
+-for_prophaser
+-pooling
+-prophaser
+-quantiles
+-splitting

+## Environment
+the pipeline uses two different environment-files depending on the rule -environ2.yaml
+-environ3.yaml

 ## References
 Clouard C, Ausmees K, Nettelblad C. A joint use of pooling and imputation for genotyping SNPs.
 BMC Bioinformatics.
 2022 Oct 13;23(1):421. doi: 10.1186/s12859-022-04974-7.
 PMID: 36229780; PMCID: PMC9563787.